PiezoDN (Digital Negatives) F.A.Q.

 Of course!
 The other ink-sets may not match the exact tonality guaranteed by the Selenium ink but PiezoDN comes with tools able to calibrate your system.
 If you have some smarts, you can use any Piezography gloss-capable inkset you like and PiezoDN will work perfectly with it.

-I already have the Piezography Digital Negative inks installed (with shades 2.5 and 4.5).
+I already have the older Piezography Digital Negative inks installed (with shades 2.5 and 4.5).
 Can I use those with PiezoDN?

 While PiezoDN comes with a full set of initial curves built for specific processes, at its core it is a “profiling” system.
 That means there is no reason why PiezoDN wouldn’t work with the classic “Piezography Digital Negative” curves that have been the pinnacle of digital negative printing up to this point.
 The only requirement to make PiezoDN work with Meth1 and Meth3 curves is a conversion and we’ve done that.
 PiezoDN includes the converted “classic” PZDN Meth1 and Meth3 curves located inside of the CURVES/PZDN_to_PiezoDN directory.